 The iEntertainment Network is hosting a free WarBirds Weekend from May 24-27.
 WarBirds is the company’s popular World War II-era online aircraft dogfighting game.
 It uses a subscription-based payment model, so you can download the software for free.
 You can

-and practice offline between now and then.
+sign up today and practice offline between now and then.

 X-Plane 6.14 released